 - All vendor fees must be paid in full prior to operating at the CFM each week, and any insufficient funds must be paid to the CFM prior to 1pm on each CFM day. - Vendors must notify CFM Management in writing of any change of mailing address or contact information.
-Vendors are responsible for any late payment fees which accrue due to a change of address not being communicated to CFM Management in writing. - Any rent that remains unpaid following 1pm of each CFM day will be itemized on an invoice payable upon receipt. - A late payment fee of \$10 will be applied to the vendor's account on the following Tuesday at which time the vendor will receive a late fee notification.
-The \$10 late payment fee will recur every 7 days until full payment has been received. - All vendor fees, including late payment fees must be paid in full prior to returning to the CFM.
+Vendors are responsible for any late payment fees which accrue due to a change of address not being communicated to CFM Management in writing. - Any rent that remains unpaid following 1pm of each CFM day will be itemized on an invoice payable upon receipt. - A late payment fee of \$10 will be applied to a vendor's account for failing to submit a vendor fee by 1:00 pm on the corresponding market day.
+Vendors will be notified by email of any outstanding balance each week, while details of additional fees will be included.
+The \$10 late payment fee will recur every 7 days until full payment has been received. - Vendors with an outstanding balance are not permitted to participate until a payment has been submitted in full and confirmed by CFM Management.